BluecodeA/100-days-of-code/log.md

 **Today's Progress**: 3 Intermediate Algorithm Scripting Challenges

 **Thoughts**: Completed three algorithms.
 Need to fix a bug on the fourth.
 Slow day in terms of progress, but I did get in more than an hour of coding.

+### Day 12: January 14, 2017

+**Today's Progress**: 1 Intermediate Algorithm Scripting Challenge

+**Thoughts**: I started the 'Spinal Tap' challenge thinking it would be much easier.
+I think that underestimation caused me to waste a lot of time.
+Waste not as in doing nothing, but rather not doing things the way I should've.
+I changed my logic quite a few times without understanding what ALL where required and that robbed me of time needed to do more algorith challenges.